 5 Wickedly Good Social Media Campaigns

 Halloween is a trendy holiday for both young and old.
-From easy DIY costumes to an epic jack-o’-lantern displays to fun-sized candys, we can’t get enough!
+From easy DIY costumes to an epic jack-o’-lantern displays to fun-sized candies, we can’t get enough!
 In fact, consumers are projected to buy over $10 billion Halloween-related products, according to the National Retail Federation (NRF), and retailers are prepared for the influx of Halloween demand for candy, costumes and decorations.
+It’s the perfect to brew up a spectacular social media campaign for your brand.

 The NRF President and CEO Matthew Shay spoke about the Halloween predictions, “Americans plan to spend more than ever to make this Halloween a memorable one.
 Retailers have implemented several measures, such as bringing in Halloween products earlier than normal, to ensure their shelves are stocked with seasonal candy, décor and other items ahead of this important holiday.”